giuliogatto/moodle-categories-custom-images/README.md

 # moodle-categories-custom-images

+This plugin extends the course list Block and add functionalities to manage custom images for Moodle Categories.

+# instructions
+Drag the custom-course-list Block in the Dashboard or where you want it to appear.
-A plugin to manage custom images for Moodle Categories.
-Drag the Block in the Dashboard.
-Then in the Admin page of the plugin upload the images.
+Go to the Admin page of the plugin and upload the images for each category.